Provence: Ligures and Celts in Provence

 Between the 10th and 4th century BC, the Ligures were found in Provence from Massilia as far as modern Liguria.
 They were of uncertain origin; they may have been the descendants of the indigenous Neolithic peoples.
 According to Strabo, the Ligurians, living in proximity to numerous Celtic mountain tribes, were a different people (ἑτεροεθνεῖς), but "were similar to the Celts in their modes of life".
-They did not have their own alphabet, but their language remains in place names in Provence ending in the suffixes -asc, -osc. -inc, -ates, and -auni.
+They did not have their own alphabet, but their language remains in place names in Provence ending in the suffixes -asc, -osc, -inc, -ates, and -auni.
 The ancient geographer Posidonius wrote of them: "Their country is savage and dry.
 The soil is so rocky that you cannot plant anything without striking stones.
 The men compensate for the lack of wheat by hunting...
 They climb the mountains like goats."
 They were also warlike; they invaded Italy and went as far as Rome in the 4th century BC, and they later aided the passage of Hannibal, on his way to attack Rome (218 BC).
 Traces of the Ligures remain today in the dolmens and other megaliths found in eastern Provence, in the primitive stone shelters called 'Bories' found in the Luberon and Comtat, and in the rock carvings in the Valley of Marvels near Mont Bégo in the Alpes-Maritimes, at an altitude of 2,000 meters.

 Between the 8th and 5th centuries BC, tribes of Celtic peoples, probably coming from Central Europe, also began moving into Provence.
 They had weapons made of iron, which allowed them to easily defeat the local tribes, who were still armed with bronze weapons.
 One tribe, called the Segobriga, settled near modern-day Marseille.
 The Caturiges, Tricastins, and Cavares settled to the west of the Durance river.

 Celts and Ligurians spread throughout the area and the Celto-Ligures eventually shared the territory of Provence, each tribe in its own alpine valley or settlement along a river, each with its own king and dynasty.
 They built hilltop forts and settlements, later given the Latin name oppidum.
-Today the traces 165 oppida are found in the Var, and as many as 285 in the Alpes-Maritimes.
+Today the traces of 165 oppida are found in the Var, and as many as 285 in the Alpes-Maritimes.
 They worshipped various aspects of nature, establishing sacred woods at Sainte-Baume and Gemenos, and healing springs at Glanum and Vernègues.
 Later, in the 5th and 4th centuries BC, the different tribes formed confederations; the Voconces in the area from the Isère to the Vaucluse; the Cavares in the Comtat; and the Salyens, from the Rhône river to the Var.
 The tribes began to trade their local products, iron, silver, alabaster, marble, gold, resin, wax, honey and cheese; with their neighbours, first by trading routes along the Rhône river, and later Etruscan traders visited the coast.
 Etruscan amphorae from the 7th and 6th centuries BC have been found in Marseille, Cassis, and in hilltop oppida in the region.